-Opposition papers must be received by 8:30 a.m. on the day of the review.
+B. Opposition papers must be received by 8:30 a.m. on the day of the review.
 A copy of the opposition papers shall also be served personally, by fax or e-mail on the opposing party by 8:00 a.m. on the day of judicial review.
-If service of the opposition papers is not possible, an ex parte declaration shall be filed providing the reasons for the lack of service.
-(Sonoma County form FL 040) See local form FL-040.
+If service of the opposition papers is not possible, a declaration shall be filed providing the reasons for the lack of service.
+See Local Form FL-040.

-Judicial review of the requests for temporary orders shall be conducted Monday through Friday beginning at 8:30 a.m. by a judicial officer designated by the presiding judge Presiding Judge.
+C. Judicial review of the requests for temporary orders shall be conducted Monday through Friday beginning at 8:30 a.m. by a judicial officer designated by the Presiding Judge.
 At the discretion of the judicial officer, oral argument may be taken.
-If this is to occur, the court will notify counsel or parties by noon on the morning day of the review.
+If this is to occur, the court will notify counsel or parties by noon on the day of the review.
 If counsel or parties wish to appear by telephone, their pleadings shall so indicate.

 (Eff.
-7/1/13; Renumbered 1/1/2016; 7/1/2017, 7/1/2024)
+7/1/13; Renumbered 1/1/2016; 7/1/2017, 7/1/2024, 7/1/2025)